 It is pure common sense not to wander around strange places on your own at night, and steer clear of dark alleyways, deserted areas and anywhere else that could represent a possible danger.

 Once again, there is a lot of information online from other solo backpackers and their experiences in different countries.

 Western Europe is considered to be one of the safest areas for female backpackers.

-The vast distances between inhabited areas means the US requires advanced planning.
+The vast distances between inhabited areas mean the US requires advanced planning.

-Solo backpackers heading across the Atlantic are advised to stick to urban areas and not try to save money by hitch hiking, a practice which shouldn’t be carried out anywhere by a single travelling woman.
+Solo backpackers heading across the Atlantic are advised to stick to urban areas and not try to save money by hitchhiking, a practice that shouldn't be carried out anywhere by a single traveling woman.

 Getting from A to B

 While you may want to just go with the flow if you are moving between countries then you should have a prepared knowledge of the transport links available and a rough guide of times and pricing.

 Print off’s weigh nothing, so when you are planning your route, albeit roughly, check out timetables for trains, buses, and ferries you might need to use and print them off.

 Also bear in mind that the further east you travel in Europe, the less chance you have of clerks at railway or bus stations speaking English.